Planning

 If you need help determining where to go in France, the most popular destinations (other than Paris) are as follows:

-French Riviera Located in the South of France, the French Riviera is a picturesque stretch of coastline extending from around Toulon or Saint Tropez to Menton and includes the Principality of Monaco.
-The French Riviera is a luxury destination known for its beaches and coves and pretty villages.
+• French Riviera Located in the South of France and with Nice as its “unofficial” capital, the French Riviera is a picturesque stretch of coastline extending from around Toulon or Saint Tropez to Menton and includes the Principality of Monaco.
+The French Riviera is a luxury destination known for its beaches, coves, and pretty villages.

-Booking your Flight Tickets or Train Tickets to France
+4. Booking your Flight or Train Tickets to France

 Air France Strikes